 - Compliance with legal and financial obligations

 A board of directors oversees the governance and management (via the CEO) of an organisation.
 The board should consist of members with a diverse mix of expertise and experience to guide the organisation forward.

 Moving towards a board structure can help your SME achieve greater success.
-The systems, process, and skills that helped to get your business to where it is now is unlikely to be enough to get your business to the next level of growth.
+The systems, processes, and skills that helped to get your business to where it is now are unlikely to be enough to get your business to the next level of growth.
 Bringing in expertise and quality advice is essential to speed growth at a lower level of risk.
-A board can help a SME achieve a higher return in terms of capabilities, profits and risk reduction.
+A board can help an SME achieve a higher return in terms of capabilities, profits and risk reduction.